Eric Weinstein: Geometric Unity

-In May 2013, mathematician Marcus du Sautoy invited Weinstein to give a lecture at Oxford University's Clarendon Laboratory on a theory called "Geometric Unity"; Sautoy also wrote an overview for the The Guardian newspaper.
+In May 2013, mathematician Marcus du Sautoy invited Weinstein to give a lecture at Oxford University's Clarendon Laboratory on a theory called "Geometric Unity"; Sautoy also wrote an overview for The Guardian newspaper.
 Physicists David Kaplan and Jim al-Khalili as well as Joseph Conlon of Oxford expressed skepticism.
 Physicists criticized Weinstein and du Sautoy for not publishing any equations related to the theory, which is a normal part of scholarly peer review.
 Science writer Jennifer Ouellette criticized the favorable coverage given to the theory by The Guardian, arguing that experts could not properly evaluate Weinstein's ideas without a published paper.

 In April 2021, Weinstein self-published a paper on Geometric Unity, stating that it was a "work of entertainment" and that he was "not a physicist".
 Cosmologist Richard Easther of the University of Auckland said Weinstein's theory has had "no visible impact" and "looked massively undercooked after the buildup it got from du Sautoy".
 Timothy Nguyen, whose PhD thesis intersects with Weinstein's work, said what Weinstein has presented so far has "gaps, both mathematical and physical in origin" that "jeopardize Geometric Unity as a well-defined theory, much less one that is a candidate for a theory of everything".

-Weinstein is a regular guest on the Joe Rogan Experience podcast.
 Science writer Dan Kagan-Kans has described the resentment of scientific authority expounded by Weinstein and other contemporary podcasters as "conspiracy physics".

 Other ventures

-Weinstein is the host of a podcast called The Portal.
+Weinstein has been a regular guest on The Joe Rogan Experience appearing on the podcast eight times as of June 2026.
+He has also hosted his own podcast called The Portal.

 As of 2024, he is a member of the research team on The Galileo Project, founded by astrophysicist Avi Loeb to investigate potential signs of extraterrestrial technology.

-Personal life

 Weinstein coined the term "intellectual dark web", later popularized by Bari Weiss, an opinion editor for The New York Times.
 The term has been applied to a loose network of public figures opposed to left-wing identity politics and political correctness.